Last Updated on 5 June 2026

 Overnight sleeper train from Cairo to Luxor

-Alternatively, there’s an overnight sleeper train from Cairo to Luxor, typically departing around 8pm and arriving around 6am the following morning.
-The train isn’t luxurious, but it’s reasonably comfortable and often more logistically convenient— it stops directly in Giza (saving a long transfer across the city) and you’ll arrive with an entire day in front of you!
+There’s also an overnight sleeper train from Cairo to Luxor, typically departing around 8pm and arriving around 6am the following morning.
+The train isn’t luxurious, but it’s reasonably comfortable and often more logistically convenient— it stops directly in Giza (saving a long transfer across Cairo) and you’ll arrive to Luxor with an entire day in front of you!

 Ticket prices fluctuate with exchange rates, but we paid $100USD per person for a private 2-bed compartment in 2024.
 Unfortunately, the train website is notoriously challenging, so I’d recommend booking your tickets through a reliable third-party site like 12Go OR asking your hotel in Cairo to help organise tickets for you.